Read to the Final Four

 The competition concludes in April during the Final Four and the top “Final Four” schools will win a field trip to Fan Fest where they will be recognized in a special award ceremony.

-Legacy Restoration Project
+Legacy Restoration Project presented by AXE

-The Joseph B. Whitehead Boys & Girls Club has been selected as the 2020 NCAA Men’s Final Four Legacy Restoration Project recipient and will receive upgrades to its indoor basketball court and learning center.
+The Joseph B. Whitehead Boys & Girls Club has been selected as the 2020 NCAA Final Four Legacy Restoration Project presented by AXE recipient and will receive upgrades to its indoor basketball court and learning center.
 The Joseph B. Whitehead Boys & Girls Club is one of 22 club sites located in Metro Atlanta where many children are fighting an uphill battle.
 The state of Georgia reports high rates of high school dropouts, teen pregnancy and obesity compared to national averages.
 Through character building, healthy lifestyles and academic programming the Boys & Girls Club is helping change the narrative and is providing youth with needed resources and role models.
-This Legacy Restoration Project will further support over 385 youth and teenagers that are Joseph B. Whitehead Boys & Girls Club members.
+This Legacy Restoration Project presented by AXE will further support over 385 youth and teenagers that are Joseph B. Whitehead Boys & Girls Club members.
 The Atlanta Basketball Host Committee and NCAA are honored to play a small role in helping shape metro Atlanta’s next generation of leaders.